 The National Science Foundation (NSF) of the United States of America offers several travel grants to undergraduate and graduate students, who are enrolled in a US-based institution, to attend ICASSP 2020.

 The grant amount per awardee will be the requested amount or lower, depending on the number of applicants, as we will try to sponsor as many students as possible.
 The maximum support per student will be $1,000.
 The stipends will be granted on reimbursement basis.
 ICASSP 2020 organizing committee compromises to reach out under-represented groups and minorities in the travel grant application process, encouraging and promoting their participation in the conference.
 NSF grants do not cover registration fees, only travel expenses.
 Only airfare on US-flag carriers can be covered with these grants.

 Active PhD students are eligible to apply for this grant.
 Ph.D students who have already graduated at the time of submission are no longer eligible.
 They must be enrolled in a US institute of higher learning or must be a US citizen enrolled in an institute of higher learning anywhere in the world.
-PhD students can only apply for only one of the two travel grants, NSF or SPS.
-In case of double application, students eligible for the NSF grant will be dropped from the SPS list of applications.
+PhD students can apply separately for both travel grants, NSF or SPS, when eligible.
+However, if selected, they would only be supported through one of the mechanisms.

 Applicants have to fill in and send the form to firstname.lastname@example.org.
 The application must include the following materials:

 - A reference letter from an advisor or an instructor at your institute.
 The letter should be:

 - confirming your enrollment status as a student

 - possibly committing to covering any costs above the awarded amount